-Raitis is the head of marketing at Printful, one of the industry's leading print-on-demand drop shipping businesses with more than 1600 employees and nine fulfillment centers in North Carolina, California, Mexico, Canada, Latvia, and Spain.
-The company has fulfilled more than 30 million items since its founding in 2013.
+Printful is one of the industry's leading print-on-demand drop shipping businesses with more than 1600 employees and nine fulfillment centers in North Carolina, California, Mexico, Canada, Latvia, and Spain.
 Raitis joined Printful in 2016 and has since continued to lead and execute the company's winning marketing strategy, and successfully scale the marketing team from 5 to 80 people.
 He is responsible for content marketing, SEO, PPC, CRO, PR, and affiliate marketing.

 ⭐️CREATE AND SELL CUSTOM PRODUCTS ONLINE!